 Simple and Practical Mental Health welcomes contributions from all mental health professionals for publication by us.
 Please share your knowledge and clinical wisdom with other mental health professionals so that we can all better help our patients.

-Write in a conversational tone as if giving advice to a colleague whom you met in the hallway.
-Not like (God forbid!) an “academic.” 🙂
+4. Simple: Please write in a simple, direct, conversational style.
+As if giving advice to a colleague whom you met in the hallway.

 How the daily emails work